-In the event that one of the parties does not accept is not satisfied with the Appeal Board's decision, the following options for recourse are available:
+In the event that one of the parties is not satisfied with the Appeal Board's decision, the following options for recourse are available:

-- a.
-In the case of a student or a non-bargaining unit employee, a Complaint can be filed with an appropriate federal, state and/or county agency or agencies; such as, the Equal Employment Opportunity Commission, New York State Division of Human Rights, United States Commission on Civil Rights U.S. Department of Education, Office for Civil Rights, or Nassau County Commission on Human Rights. - b.
+i.
+In the case of a student or a non-bargaining unit employee, a Complaint can be filed with an appropriate federal, state and/or county agency or agencies; such as, the Equal Employment Opportunity Commission, New York State Division of Human Rights, U.S. Department of Education, Office for Civil Rights, or Nassau County Commission on Human Rights.

+ii.
 In the case of a College employee, a grievance can be filed in accordance with the appropriate Collective Bargaining Agreement.